MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/pre-provision-accounts.md

 > [!IMPORTANT]
 > The user accounts that you are pre-provisioning must be allowed to sign in and must also have a SharePoint license assigned.
->The actor executing this cmdlet must be at least assigned the SharePoint Online administrator role and have been assigned a SharePoint Online license to be able to provision the OneDrive.
+>To provision OneDrive by using this cmdlet, you must be a global or SharePoint administrator and must be assigned a SharePoint license.

 ## Pre-provision OneDrive for users